Soong Mei-ling: "Warphans"

 Although Soong Mei-ling initially avoided the public eye after marrying Chiang, she soon began an ambitious social welfare project to establish schools for the orphans of Chinese soldiers.
 The orphanages were well-appointed: with playgrounds, hotels, swimming pools, a gymnasium, model classrooms, and dormitories.
 Soong Mei-ling was deeply involved in the project and even picked all of the teachers herself.
-There were two schools - one for boys and one for girls—built on a 405 ha site at the foot of Purple Mountain, in Nanjing.
+There were two schools – one for boys and one for girls—built on a 405 ha site at the foot of Purple Mountain, in Nanjing.
 She referred to these children as her "warphans" and made them a personal cause.
 The fate of the children of fallen soldiers became a much more important issue in China after the beginning of the war with Japan in 1937.
 In order to better provide for these children she established the Chinese Women's National War Relief Society.

 Visits to the U.S.

 Soong Mei-ling made several tours to the United States to lobby support for the Nationalists' war effort.
-She drew crowds as large as 30,000 people and in 1943 made the cover of TIME magazine for a third time.
-She had earlier appeared on the October 26, 1931, cover alongside her husband and on the January 3, 1937, cover with her husband as "Man and Wife of the Year."
+She drew crowds as large as 30,000 people and in 1943 made the cover of Time magazine for a third time.
+She had earlier appeared on the October 26, 1931, cover alongside her husband and on the January 3, 1937, cover, with her husband as "Man and Wife of the Year".

+Soong dressed ostentatiously during her tours to seek foreign aid, bringing dozens of suitcases filled with Chanel handbags, pearl-decorated shoes, and other luxury garments on a visit to the White House.
+Soong's approach shocked United States First Lady Eleanor Roosevelt and prompted resentment from many officials in the Republic of China government.

 Arguably showing the impact of her visits, in 1943, the United States Women's Army Corps recruited a unit of Chinese-American women to serve with the Army Air Forces as "Air WACs", referred to as the "Madame Chiang Kai-Shek Air WAC unit".

 Both Soong Mei-ling and her husband were on good terms with Time magazine senior editor and co-founder Henry Luce, who frequently tried to rally money and support from the American public for the Republic of China.
 On February 18, 1943, she became the first Chinese national and the second woman to address both houses of the US Congress.
 After the defeat of her husband's government in the Chinese Civil War in 1949, Madame Chiang followed her husband to Taiwan, while her sister Soong Ching-ling stayed in mainland China, siding with the communists.
 Madame Chiang continued to play a prominent international role.
 She was a Patron of the International Red Cross Committee, honorary chair of the British United Aid to China Fund, and First Honorary Member of the Bill of Rights Commemorative Society.